nil0x42/duplicut/README.md

 ### :book: Overview

-Modern password wordlist creation usually implies concatenating multiple data sources.
+Nowadays, password wordlist creation usually implies concatenating multiple data sources.

 Ideally, most probable passwords should stand at start of the wordlist, so most common passwords are cracked instantly.

-With existing *dedupe tools* you are forced to choose if you prefer to _preserve the order **OR** handle massive wordlists_.
+With existing _dedupe tools_ you are forced to choose if you prefer to _preserve the order **OR** handle massive wordlists_.

 Unfortunately, **wordlist creation requires both**: